ethanhs/material/README.md

 ^^ I am often on Gitter so you will find me there.

+#NO LONGER SUPPORTED, but feel free to ask questions on the gitter.
+I might answer them.

 A collection of PySide Widgets for theming applications to give a material design look.